Milo1885/Tease-AI/README.md

 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 47

+9/14 1:09 pm - Added Command @InputVar[] - When this Command is used in Linear scripts, the domme will wait for a response from the user and save it as the variable listed in brackets.
+For example:

+I was wondering #SubName
+What's your favorite movie? @InputVar[FavoriteMovie] Yeah, that's a good one

+This will save the user's input inside a variable file called "FavoriteMovie" to [Personality]\System\Variables, similar to @SetVar[]

+9/14 1:00 pm - Improved the @ShowVar[] Command - @ShowVar can now display strings as well as integers, and multiple @ShowVar[] Commands can now be used in the same line.
+For example:

+You know something #SubName
+I agree that @ShowVar[FavoriteMovie] was a pretty good movie, but @ShowVar[FavoriteBand] is terrible Your tastes are all over the place

+9/14 11:57 am - Added Splash Screen that displays what operations Tease AI is carrying out as it's starting up

+Changed App Windows state to "Always on Top"

 # Changelog - Patch 46

 9/14 4:26 am Program now unlocks images automatically when the domme allows you to stop